1909 AVR box motor No. 52 hauling four steam railroad

 Quebec Central Railway.
 This would have opened a new short route to the west and would have developed the lumber in the unbroken wilderness of northwestern Maine.
 The entire route was surveyed and many good water-power sites were located, but, along with a scheme to acquire from the Canadian Pacific Railway 34-mile Aroostook Junction - Presque Isle branch, the project eventually was forgotten.

-AVR No. 51 is seen here carrying passengers while the crew
+AVR No. 51 is seen here carrying passengers while the crew,

-with the tower car is still stretching "hot" wire on
+with the Tower Car, is still stretching "hot" wire on

 unballasted tracks.
 During the ten days between "officially"